hchsueh/Diagnosing.Alzheimer.Disease/README.md

 <br />

 Machine learning algorithms and statistical modeling offer a potential solution to offset the challenge in diagnosing early AD: by leveraging multiple data sources and combining information on neuropsychological, genetic, and biomarker indicators, among others, statistical models are a promising tool to enhance clinical detection of early AD. __In this project, we optimize predictive models for the diagnosis of AD pathologies using a set of baseline features, and we improve the model performance by incorporating additional variables related to patient medications and biomarkers.__ Specifically, we investigate the relationship between AD diagnosis and taking certain medications (i.e., Calcium supplements, Vitamin D supplements, blood-thinning medications, cholesterol-lowering drugs).
 We also evaluate the importance of two cerebrospinal fluid (CSF) biomarkers, tau (tau) and amyloid-Beta (Aβ), in diagnosing AD, as the relative role of these two biomarkers in AD remains a contentious issue in the academic community.[9,10] __Our hypothesis are as follows:__
-__1. The diagnosis of early AD can be improved by considering features related to whether a patient takes certain medications (calcium, vitamin D, blood thinners, and cholesterol-lowering drugs).
+1. __The diagnosis of early AD can be improved by considering features related to whether a patient takes certain medications (calcium, vitamin D, blood thinners, and cholesterol-lowering drugs).__
-2. CSF-tau is a stronger predictor than Aβ for AD diagnosis.__
+2. __CSF-tau is a stronger predictor than Aβ for AD diagnosis.__
 <br />

 The modeling approach we design could serve as a tool for clinicians to improve diagnosis of AD, as well as a springboard for future research related to AD and other neurodegenerative diseases.[11] __We contacted Sally Temple, Ph.D., a renowned neuroscientist specializing in neurodegenerative disease and co-founder of the Regenerative Research Foundation, who offered her insights related to our project objectives:__